Gymnocladus dioicus ‘J.C. McDaniel’ – Prairie Titan™ Kentucky Coffeetree

 Botanical Name: Gymnocladus dioicus ‘J.C.
 McDaniel’

-The Espresso Kentucky Coffee tree thrives when planted in full sun.
-It is tolerant of many different soils and environmental conditions – wet and dry.
+The Prairie Titan Kentucky Coffee tree thrives when planted in full sun.
+It is tolerant of many different soils and environmental conditions – both wet and dry.
 This tree will grow well in drought conditions and also tolerates urban pollution.
-These qualities make It well suited for use as a street and a park tree, as well as planting in xeriscaped landscapes.
+These qualities make it well suited for use as a street and a park tree, as well as planting in xeriscaped landscapes.

 No significant pest or diseases.